Maotai: History

 Maotai's importance in contemporary China has many of its roots in the era of the Chinese Civil War.
 It was in Zunyi, the prefectural city over the town of Maotai, that Mao Zedong became the leader of the Chinese Communist Party at the Zunyi Conference; and it was during the Long March that many Chinese troops and many of China's future leaders, including Zhou Enlai, gained an appreciation for Maotai.
 Stories from the time recount Red Army soldiers and officers enjoying Maotai both for consumption and for more practical purposes, primarily the cleaning and disinfection of the soldiers feet.
 In "Memoirs of the Long March" the author Cheng Fangwu wrote; “Because of the urgent military situation, we dared not drink much liquor.
 The liquor was mainly used to wipe our feet and relieve fatigue on the road.
 Wiping feet with the maotai is effective.
 Everyone praises it."
 In a likely apocryphal story, company commander Wang Yuenan, and one of Mao's guards Chen Fengchan, were returning from a trip to purchase Maotai for this purpose when they ran into Mao himself who told them; "Maotai is a place famous for its wine, but it would be a pity to wipe your feet with this wine!"
 While in the town of Maotai during the Long March, the political bureau of the Red Army issued a notice to the passing soldiers to note the importance of Maotai liquor and refrain from interfering in the private distillation of the spirit ongoing except to buy or sell.

 Shortly after the end of the Chinese Civil War and after the founding of the People's Republic, the three existing Maotai distilleries, Chengyi, Ronghe, and Hengxing were merged to create the modern, state-owned Kweichow Moutai in 1951.

 Since the foundation of the modern Kweichow Moutai, the spirit has served as part of the standard fare for Chinese diplomatic meetings and dinners.
-From Mao's gifts of Maotai given to Joseph Stalin and Kim Il-Sung in 1950 and 1973 respectively, to Zhou Enlai's use of the spirit as a diplomatic tool for the 1954 Geneva Conference and the welcoming banquet for Richard Nixon 1972 visit to China, Maotai has served as one of the primary cultural items representing China on the international stage.
+From Mao's gifts of Maotai given to Joseph Stalin and Kim Il-Sung in 1950 and 1973 respectively, to Zhou Enlai's use of the spirit as a diplomatic tool for the 1954 Geneva Conference and the welcoming banquet for U.S. President Richard Nixon's 1972 visit to China, Maotai has served as one of the primary cultural items representing China on the international stage.
 Its use in these terms has become so well known that when Deng Xiaoping visited the United States in 1979, Henry Kissinger told him "I think if we drink enough Moutai we can solve anything."